 Professional Development Training

-“Scott provided a variety of tools to successfully work with families that are in crisis,” says Torry Bolter, Director of Admissions.
-“These tools ranged from addressing client qualification, follow up techniques, and client relation management which were all valuable in continuing to build our Admissions team.
+“Scott provided a variety of tools to successfully work with families that are in crisis,” says Torry Bolter, Director of Enrollment.
+“These tools ranged from addressing client qualification, follow up techniques, and client relation management which were all valuable in continuing to build our enrollment team.

 CLINICIAN’S CORNER with Casey Dewar, MA, LPC-A, LCAS-A Primary Therapist